 Keep in mind that an indictment does not mean that you have been found guilty.
 An indictment means that there is enough evidence against you to move forward with your criminal case.

 If you are facing an indictment or criminal charges, do not hesitate to speak with a criminal defense lawyer to discuss your options.
-Get a free case review with our criminal lawyers at The Law Office of Brett H. Pritchard to talk about your case.
-Call (254) 220-4225.
+Get a free case review with our criminal lawyers at the Law Office of Brett H. Pritchard to talk about your case.
+Contact us online or call us at (254) 781-4222.